jormaedes/Landing-Page/README.md

 ## 🔗 How to View

-You can see the live project in action here:
+You can see the live project in action here: [Landing Page](https://jormaedes.github.io/Landing-Page/)
-**(Add your GitHub Pages or Netlify/Vercel Link here)**

 ## 👤 Attribution